 “I still believe it was a suicide.
 But to me, one of the most compelling questions is, we see tons of heroin overdoses,” Fisk said.
 “To see Kurt Cobain and then hear that the level of morphine, heroin, in his system was as high as it was — and I’m not keen on the limits but I know what a lethal dose is — and the fact that he was on [three] times over the lethal dose, even for a hardened addict, that normally results in a level of unconsciousness almost immediately after injection.”

-Fisk intentionally took a few steps back when the Cobain case was swept up by the media.
+Fisk said he intentionally took a few steps back when the Cobain case was swept up by the media.
 Though in some instances when Cobain’s name comes up, he has been tempted to weigh in, particularly if he felt something was being incorrectly reported.

 “There’s been multiple times when I’d listen to the radio and they’d get to talking [about Cobain’s death], and they’ll say something even about the response and I’m tempted to call in,” he said.
 “But I just can’t see that going well, so I just never did.”